A topic from the subject of Biochemistry in Chemistry.

 Types of Experiments

 • DNA Replication Assay: This assay measures the rate of DNA replication in a cell.
-Cells are labeled with a radioactive nucleotide, and the amount of radioactivity incorporated into DNA is measured over time.
+Methods include measuring incorporation of labeled nucleotides.

 • DNA Repair Assay: This assay measures the ability of a cell to repair DNA damage.
 Cells are treated with a DNA-damaging agent, and the amount of DNA damage is measured before and after treatment.